Getting that delicious bark on your meat is the holy grail!

 This involves taking your piece of meat off the heat as soon as you notice that its internal meat temperature stops rising in the middle of your cook.

-After the meat is taken off the heat source, it’s wrapping in aluminum foil and placed back on the hot grill grate.
+After the meat is taken off the heat source, it’s wrapped in aluminum foil and placed back on the hot grill grate.

 While the Texas Crutch method can easily halve your overall cooking time, it doesn’t only trap in all that heat.